Our vocational programs and higher education degrees are registered and accredited by the Australian Government.

 Four EIT Bachelor’s programs are now accredited under the “Sydney Accord.”

-The Online – Bachelor of Science (Electrical Engineering), On- campus – Bachelor of Science (Electrical Engineering), Online – Bachelor of Science (Industrial Automation Engineering), On-campus – Bachelor of Science (Industrial Automation Engineering), Online – Bachelor of Science (Mechanical Engineering) and On-campus – Bachelor of Science (Mechanical Engineering) qualifications are fully recognized by Engineers Australia (through the Sydney Accord), and the Online – Bachelor of Science (Civil and Structural Engineering), On-campus – Bachelor of Science (Civil and Structural Engineering) is provisionally recognized by Engineers Australia (through the Sydney Accord).
+The Online – Bachelor of Science (Electrical Engineering), On-campus – Bachelor of Science (Electrical Engineering), Online – Bachelor of Science (Industrial Automation Engineering), On-campus – Bachelor of Science (Industrial Automation Engineering), Online – Bachelor of Science (Mechanical Engineering), On-campus – Bachelor of Science (Mechanical Engineering), Online – Bachelor of Science (Civil and Structural Engineering) and On-campus – Bachelor of Science (Civil and Structural Engineering) are fully recognized by Engineers Australia (through the Sydney Accord).
 These qualifications are recognized (through the Sydney Accord) by leading professional associations and societies in Australia, Canada, Chinese Taipei, Hong Kong China, Ireland, Korea, New Zealand, South Africa, United Kingdom and the United States.

 The Sydney Accord is an agreement for the international recognition of Engineering Technologist qualifications.
 Signatories that have full rights of participation in the Accord are listed here:

 Two EIT Master’s programs are now accredited under the “Washington Accord.”